The gut-lung connection and the coronavirus

 Kefir in a plastic funnel helps in the fight against the coronavirus.

 But the influence of these friendly bacteria goes far beyond the brain and the skin.
-These scientists have discovered that there is another community living in our lungs, and they all talk to each other via the lymphatics and blood vessels.
+These scientists have discovered that there is another community living in our lungs; and they all talk to each other via the lymphatics and blood vessels.

 A divergent microbiome not only improves our general immunity.
-Since this is in essence a lung-infection, having a vibrant and strong community established in our alimentary canals will help outweigh the invaders simply by their numbers.
+Since this virus is in essence a lung-infection, having a vibrant and strong community established in our alimentary canals will help outweigh the invaders simply by their numbers.

-The problem of course is that in these days of many antibiotics, both prescribed and in low doses in our foods, most of us probably do not have a strong microbiome.
-Add to that the chemicals we consume in our nosh and drink that have a very detrimental effect on this community, it is little wonder that many diseases of the alimentary canal, brain and lungs are so prevalent in society today.
+Add to that the chemicals we consume daily that have a very detrimental effect on this community, it is little wonder that many diseases of the alimentary canal, brain and lungs are so prevalent in society today; and other organs.

 The artificial-sweeteners in colas incidentally top the list of chemicals that destroy these friendly bugs; they are probably worse than sugar, though that is debatable.